columbusjs/columbusjs.github.io/_posts/2019-01-16-joe-emison-the-future-is-all-front-end.markdown

 ---
 date: 2019-01-16 19:00:00
 layout: post
-title: "🎤 The Future is All Front End"
+title: "The Future is All Front End"
 speaker: "Joe Emison"
+emoji: 🎤
 ---

 As cloud providers take over more and more back end operations, organizations will increasingly have larger and larger percentages of their developers working on the front end.
 And it's never been easier for front-end developers to build their own scalable applications without needing a back-end developer or operations teams.
 This talk will walk through the modern services that make all this possible, from Google Cloud's Firebase to AWS's Appsync, with specific action items any front-end developer can take to be completely self-sufficient.